api2cart/typescript-angular-sdk/OrderApi.md

   orderIds: "24,25",
     // This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional)
   count: 20,
+    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
+  pageCursor: "",
     // Store Id (optional)
   storeId: "1",
     // Set this parameter in order to choose which entity fields you want to retrieve (optional)